JoshADC/hikvision_isapi/README.md

 ## Why?

-Most Hikvision cameras — especially ColorVu models — have no true auto exposure.
+Most Hikvision cameras — especially ColorVu models — have no true auto exposure that I can find.
 Shutter speed and gain are fixed manual values, not adaptive limits.
-A single shutter speed that works at noon produces a black image at midnight.
+A single shutter speed that works at midnight is blown out and unsable at noon.

-This integration lets you automate exposure profiles from HA so you can switch settings based on time of day, sun elevation, or any other trigger — something the cameras simply can't do on their own.
+This integration lets you automate exposure profiles, brigthness, contrast, etc. from HA so you can switch settings based on time of day, sun elevation, or the timer on your smart dishwasher-it's Home Assistant, you know the drill.

+Heads up that this was almoste entirely vibe-coded by a grumpy truck driver who can barely format a shell command working witha very patient Claude Code, who also wrote most of this README.

 ## What It Exposes